jorisvanzundert/impress.js_panzoom/README.md

 `window.impress.addPreStepLeavePlugin( substep, 2 )`

+## Can I see it in action first?
+Sure, pick on of my Prezs, e.g.: http://jorisvanzundert.net/prezs/presentations/EADH_2018/EADH_2018.html#/DeepLearningModel (Although I prefer Firefox for anything else, Chrome must be advised for its speed.)

 ## Comments etc.
 If you think of any improvements, feature requests, bugs, please use this repo to notify me.